Your unexpected cornerstone of genuine confidence

 Be proud of your passion

 Take pride in what you love.
 It is YOUR passion, right?
 You have all the permission in the world to be proud.
 Start giving yourself that permission as well!
-Let your enjoyment shine through.
+Let your joy shine through.

 Don’t let others define what is cool for you